 The “Schedule” box is where our long-term or strategic tasks go.
 They don’t require doing immediately (i.e. they’re not urgent), but they’re important and will get us closer to achieving our broader objectives.

 Tasks we assign here are usually easier to procrastinate on because they require more focus and time to complete.
 It’s where our deep work goes.
-Furthermore, we know we don’t need to finish them now, but if we don’t make progress on them through careful planning, then they could become important and urgent.
+Furthermore, we know we don’t need to finish them now, but if we don’t make progress through careful planning, they could become important and urgent.

 Tasks that go into the “Schedule” quadrant could be the following: